jeffreycwitt/pl399/docs/04-wires-codes-ideas.md

 **In sum**:

 The telegraph company needed a reliable/uniform way to measure how much information was being sent that was independent or abstracted from the number of letters.
-This would be a reliable and uniform quantity, whether a message is first written in 100 letters or 20 letters.
+This must be a reliable and uniform quantity, whether a message is first written in 100 letters or 20 letters.